jakobzhao/geog458/labs/lab02/readme.md

 ![](img/dev_acc.png)

-Then, you will see a page with list of apps that you've created for getting Twittr API, but for now, the list should be empty.
+Then, you will see a page with list of apps that you've created for getting Twitter API, but for now, the list should be empty.
 In order to register for Twitter API, click on `Create an app`.

 You will be prompted to fill in the app details.
 You are required to fill in: `App name`, `Application description`, `Website URLs`, and `'Tell us how this app will be used'`.
 If you are not sure what to put for the website URLs, you may enter your SNS profile URLs, such as your Facebook page, LinkedIn page, etc.